Kcole3/datasci_223/Cole_final.md

 ## Next Steps

-* tuning with different activation functions, ranges of hidden layers
+* Tuning the best model with different activation functions, ranges of hidden layers, learning rates, etc.
-* Combine tabular data with raw image data from staging scans into a hybrid model.
+* Incorporating raw image data from staging scans with tabular clinical data into a hybrid NN model.